redpencilio/ember-metis/README.md

 For local development using `ember serve` ember-metis requires `BACKEND_URL` as a sandbox global when running in fastboot mode.
 The value of `BACKEND_URL` must be the same URL you pass as proxy URL in `ember serve --proxy`.
 Typically `http://localhost/` (or `http://host` when serving the frontend from a Docker container using [eds](https://github.com/madnificent/docker-ember#eds)).

+If your app depends on Ember Data >= v4.12 you will need some additional sandbox globals to support `fetch` in Fastboot.

 To define the sandbox global, add the follow content to `./config/fastboot.js` in your frontend application:
 ```javascript
 module.exports = function(environment) {